CV examples

 Choose activities that align with your skills, interests, and career goals.
 This section is perfect for adding to your, as it will help you stand out.

-School leaver CV examples for hobbies and interests could be sports, volunteering, community projects, or any other activities that demonstrate what the employer is looking for in the job description.
-For example, listing sports, tutoring experience, and charity volunteering would demonstrate you have the teamwork, leadership, organisation and communication skills that the employer is looking for.
+Include activities that align with the requirements in the job description.
+These types of activites demonstrate you have the teamwork, leadership, organisation and communication skills that the employer might be looking for.

 Key takeaways